NOZ1000/CTF_Writeups_from_NOZi/HTB/challenges/Initialization - COMPLETE/README.md

 # Main idea

 Challenge contain `source.py`, `messages.txt`, `output.txt`.
-We need to decrypt encrpyted flag from `output.txt`. `messages.txt` contain 4 strings where 3 string is flag, respectivly in `output.txt` 3 line is ecnrypted
+We need to decrypt encrpyted flag from `output.txt`. `messages.txt` contain 4 strings where 3 string is flag, respectivly in `output.txt` 3 line is encrypted flag.

 # Reverse the code